jonasoh/spiro/README.md

 During a running experiment, most functions of the web UI are disabled.
 Browsing to the UI instead displays the status of the running experiment, and provides details on time remaining and the current image quality.

-To manage your images you need an SFTP client.
-For administration of SPIRO (e.g., for updating the software and diagnosing problems), an SSH client is also very useful.
-Depending on your operating system and how comfortable you are with a computer, there are several choices.
-A few of them are listed below.
+For administration of SPIRO (e.g., for updating the software and diagnosing problems), an SSH client is very useful.
+Below are a few choices:

 **Windows**
 * [MobaXterm](https://mobaxterm.mobatek.net/) is a popular SSH client that also supports file transfer.
 Recommended for beginners.
-* [FileZilla](https://filezilla-project.org/) is also a popular SFTP client, but has been known to bundle malware with its installer.
 * [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a lightweight and popular SSH client.
-* [WinSCP](https://winscp.net/eng/index.php) can be used to transfer files from SPIRO using the SFTP protocol.

-**Mac**
+**Mac/Linux**
-* On Mac, an SSH client is built into the system.
+* On Mac and Linux, an SSH client is built into the system.
 Using the *Terminal*, connect to SPIRO using the command `ssh pi@1.2.3.4` (where `1.2.3.4` is the IP address of your system).
-* [Transmit](https://panic.com/transmit/) is the best graphical SFTP client for Mac.
-* [Cyberduck](https://cyberduck.io/) may be another alternative.
-* [FileZilla](https://filezilla-project.org/) also has a Mac version.
-* Images can be transferred using the builtin commands `scp` and `sftp`, although this requires some knowledge of the command line.

 ### Connecting to the web interface